-All service providers must provide job matching, placement and incentives as outlined below.
+All service providers must provide job matching, placement, and incentives as outlined below.

-Service providers can negotiate financial incentives for employers to encourage them to provide job placements, and supports to participants to facilitate their participation in the job placement (see section on Financial Supports and Incentives for amounts and details).
+Service providers can negotiate financial incentives and support with employers, to encourage them to provide placements and offset their costs related to temporary reductions in productivity, increased supervision requirements, and other expenses during the job placement.
+Support is also available to participants to facilitate their participation in the job placement (see section on Financial Supports and Incentives for amounts and details).